charithwannisingha/charithwannisingha/README.md

 ## 👋 About Me

-I am a passionate **IT undergraduate** and dedicated developer specializing in full-stack web and mobile application development.
-I enjoy handling the complete development lifecycle—from writing clean, efficient code and integrating AI solutions to deploying and hosting applications on the cloud.
+I am a highly motivated **IT Student** and a dedicated developer specializing in building dynamic web and mobile applications.
+I enjoy the process of turning ideas into functional, clean code and ensuring they are successfully deployed and hosted.

-I don't just write code; I ensure my applications are successfully deployed, scalable, and running smoothly for users.
-Constantly exploring new technologies in AI and cloud computing, I am always open to new challenges and collaborating on exciting tech projects.
+Currently, I am actively looking for **Software Engineering Internships** to apply my skills in real-world projects, learn from industry professionals, and contribute to an innovative tech team.
+I am a fast learner, always eager to explore new technologies, especially in AI and Cloud.

 <br/>